 Is your dog vomiting?
 If so, you may be wondering what is causing him to be sick.
-Unfortunately, there are several causes for this and it is very difficult to auto-diagnose a dog without running a variety of extensive tests by your veterinarian.
-Did you know that vomiting is one of the most common causes dogs see a vet?
-Having worked for a veterinarian hospital, indeed, I have seen my fair share of vomiting dogs!
+Unfortunately, there are several possible causes for this, and it is very difficult to diagnose a dog without your veterinarian running a variety of extensive tests.

 More often than not, the dogs recovered nicely.
-If the dog, however, was not getting better or presented other worrisome symptoms, a battery of tests were run to see what was going on.
-If your dog is vomiting, more often than not, it may be just an irritated stomach, but because there also some serious life-threatening disorders which cause vomiting as well, you should never take a vomiting dog for granted.
+If the dog, however, was not getting better or presented other worrisome symptoms, a battery of tests was run to see what was going on.
+If your dog is vomiting, more often than not, it may be just an irritated stomach.
+But, because there are also some serious life-threatening disorders that cause vomiting, you should always take a vomiting dog seriously.

-A first step to determine what may be causing dog vomiting is to check your dog's behavior before vomiting and inspecting the vomit.
-Both tasks, are not really pleasant, but they can give you an idea of what is going on and can help your vet in his diagnosis.
+A first step to determine what may be causing dog vomiting is to check your dog's behavior before vomiting and inspect the vomit.
+Neither task is really pleasant, but they can give you an idea of what is going on and can help your vet in his diagnosis.
 It is important to distinguish real vomiting from regurgitation.
 The two are like comparing apples to oranges.

 Your dog is generally vomiting if:

 - He appears to be anxious before vomiting.